-You probably expect your mouth to feel sore or tender after a dental procedure.
+You probably expect your mouth to feel a little tender after a dental procedure.
 But you may not have anticipated a locked jaw, nausea, or clogged ears following treatment.
-Even if you experience some swelling and soreness, sometimes it’s hard to tell what symptoms are normal and which ones require a consultation with the dentist.
+And even if you experience some swelling and soreness, sometimes it’s hard to tell what symptoms are normal, and which ones require a consultation with the dentist.

 Ear Pain After Dental Work